DevShubX/Pc-Express-py/README.md

-# Projects this is program for managing computer store details and customer details.
+# Projects this is a program for managing computer store details and customer details.